-This is the exclusive method by which a University student may grant a third-party access to his or her records.
-Information that is protected from disclosure pursuant to the Family Educational Rights and Privacy Act (FERPA), such as grades, financial aid details and student account/billing information, is maintained in a secure online environment.
+This is the exclusive method by which a university student may grant a third-party access to his or her records.
+Information that is protected from disclosure pursuant to FERPA, such as grades, financial aid details and student account/billing information, is maintained in a secure online environment.
 A student may grant permission to a parent or guest to access this information and make payments through this portal.
 Due to the protection of students' rights under FERPA, a student may restrict the information that a parent or guest is able to access and revoke access at any time.